 Services and interment at Holy Cross Cemetery, North Arlington, NJ, will be private.
 Please consider leaving a condolence message or lighting a candle on the tribute wall above in honor of Cherie.
 Your words of comfort may be just the light that the family needs during these trying times.
 Reaching out reminds them they are not isolated, alone or forgotten.

-To plant a tree in memory of Cherie La Pelusa, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Cherie La Pelusa, please visit our floral store.